reqT/reqT/survey/README.md

 1. Download the **[reqT-survey.xls]** file.

-2. Fill in the boxed fields next to yellow cells in.
-You can open the file using [LibreOffice].
+2. Follow the instructions in the file and fill in the boxed fields next to yellow cells in.
+You should not spend to much time on each concept.
+Most people fill in the survey in lest than 20 minutes.
+You can open the file using [LibreOffice] or any other app that can open the `xls` file format.

-3. Email your answers in this worksheet attached to an email to bjorn.regnell@cs.lth.se with the subject "**reqT survey answer**".
+3. Email your answers in this worksheet attached to an email to bjorn.regnell@cs.lth.se with the subject `reqT survey answer`.
 Your response is greatly appreciated!

 In the [reqT-survey] repo and you can check out how the survey is analyzed.